Victims of Domestic Violence

 The attorneys at Sammis Law Firm in Tampa, FL, are often contacted by the person identified as the victim in a domestic violence case with questions about how to drop the charges.

 Keep in mind that this information is not legal advice.
-Criminal defense attorneys have very important ethical considerations when representing the victim of a crime.
-Those ethical considerations are far too complicated to be fully discussed in this article.
+Criminal defense attorneys must consider very important ethical considerations when representing the victim of a crime, and those considerations are far too complicated to be fully discussed in this article.
+However, the bottom line is that sometimes the alleged victim needs their own attorney to protect their interests.

 Attorneys for the Victims of Domestic Violence in Tampa, FL

-A criminal defense attorney is often in the best position to explain a victim’s rights and the consequences that might come with any attempt to exercise those rights.
-For example, a witness in a case might decide to “take the fifth” so that they cannot be prosecuted for making a false police report.
+A criminal defense attorney is often in the best position to explain a victim’s rights and the consequences of any attempt to exercise those rights.
+For example, a witness in a case might decide to “take the fifth” so they cannot be prosecuted for making a false police report.

-We believe that the alleged victim in the case, upon request, should be provided with information.
-The alleged victim might need their own attorney to explain each of their options so that an informed decision can be made.
+We believe that the alleged victim in the case should be provided with information upon request.
+The alleged victim might need their own attorney to explain each of their options so that they can make an informed decision.

 Law enforcement officers and prosecutors often take a “hide the ball” approach when dealing with a person identified as the victim in a domestic violence case.
 By seeking out your own legal representation, you can often make the best decision about how to proceed.